JC Explores: Travel Contrasts – Travelling Solo

 I’ve travelled solo a few times, mainly within the same country but when I first moved to London, I decided that it was time for a trip abroad – alone!
-I booked in a trip to Austria and Hungary and headed off on my first solo trip.
+I remember thinking that I wanted to go to somewhere like Korea, and I spent ages looking at where to stay in Myeongdong, or other places in Korea.
+But at that time I came to the conclusion that it was too far.
+So instead I booked in a trip to Austria and Hungary and headed off on my first solo trip.
 I want to run through the pros and cons which contrast the two.

 I think the best bit of solo travel is the freedom.
 There is nothing which really replicates that feeling of getting off in a country where you don’t know anyone or anything and there is no one around to help.
 It definitely gives that jolt to the system which reminds you that it’s what you want to do which matters.
 It also puts you in a situation where you really need to depend on yourself – if you want to grow your independence then solo travel is really effective.

 Second, is the ability to do whatever you want to do.
 I really wanted to go on holiday, but at the time I didn’t really know anyone in the UK.
 Instead of deciding not to go, I figured I would just go by myself – a choice which I think more people need to make.
 Then once you get there, you can decide exactly when you want to get up, what you want to see and where you will go!

 It can be a bit of a pain sometimes when you’re with a large group, all with competing interests and needs – it does need compromise.
 Whereas, when travelling solo, the only decision maker is you!
 It means your holiday will be completely tailored to what you want to do.